 Our web site contains links to other web sites.
 Please note that when you click on one of those links, you are entering another web site for which SEA has no responsibility.
 You are encouraged to read the privacy statements of the other sites as their policies may be different from ours.

 The Satellite Educators Association, Inc. is headquartered at 1550 East Woodbury Road, Pasadena, California 91104-1556, USA.
-Questions, comments, constructive suggestions can be sent to the appropriate e-mail address below:
+The Satellite Educators Association welcomes questions, comments, constructive suggestions.

 |Satellites & Education Conference:||email@example.com|